joomcode/trace-analysis/README.md

 before implementation.

-Optimization simulation is a key feature of this library but as it requires using sophisticated tree processing algorithms (see [Optimization Analysis Explained](#optimization-analysis-explained) section) we have to deal with recursive data structures during Spark job execution.
+Optimization simulation is a key feature of this library but as it requires using sophisticated tree processing algorithms (see [Optimization Analysis Explained](#optimization-analysis-explained)) we have to deal with recursive data structures during Spark job execution.

 ## Introduction